-Bulging Disc Treatment NYC
+Bulging Disc Treatment in New York City

 In between the bones in our spines are gelatinous discs that perform a number of functions, specifically to act as a shock absorber for the spine, to function as a ligament that bonds vertebrae together and to act as a joint and allow slight movement of the vertebral bones.
 The discs are composed of two parts, a durable outer casing called the annulus fibrosus which is composed mainly of fibrocartilage (a type of tissue that is a mixture of fibrous tissues and cartilaginous tissues) and a soft inner jelly called the nucleus polposus.